 How To Hit Different Shots in Singles Pickleball?

-There are several types of shots you can use to dominate your opponent in singles pickleball.
-One popular shot is the drop shot where you hit a soft lob over the net into your opponent’s service box.
-This requires timing and precision but can be effective if done correctly!
+You can use several types of shots to dominate your opponent in singles pickleball.
+One popular shot is the drop shot, where you hit a soft lob over the net into your opponent’s service box.
+This requires timing and precision, but can be very effective if done correctly!

 Defensive Strategies for Singles Pickleball